rhugonnet/ww_tvol_study/README.md

 4. **Bias-corrected ASTER DEMs** (.tif, ~*10TB*) at 30 m posting, only available on-demand (see note below).

 **Important note for data only available on-demand (3. and 4.):** *This data is very large (several TBs) and, in the case of ASTER DEMs, unfiltered (for artefacts, clouds, etc).
 It is very difficult to use.
-If that is nonetheless needed, contact me with latitude-longitude coordinates of your area of interest.*
+If that is nonetheless needed, contact me with latitude-longitude coordinates of your area of interest, and a description of your intended use.*

 **Other notes:**
 * *Global and regional series of **specific** (area-scaled) change presented throughout the article (e.g., mean elevation change) use estimates of